 What Triggers A CFIUS Review?

-- While there no list of “triggers” that CFIUS considers before reviewing a proposed transaction, certain situations make a review more likely such as acquisitions that would result in foreign control over U.S. TID businesses; lending arrangements that give the foreign party an interest in the profits of a U.S. business, or the foreign acquisition of a U.S. business that is involved in defense contracts with the U.S. government.
+- While there is no list of “triggers” that CFIUS considers before reviewing a proposed transaction, some situations make a review more likely such as acquisitions that would result in foreign control over U.S. TID businesses; lending arrangements that give the foreign party an interest in the profits of a U.S. business, or the foreign acquisition of a U.S. business that is involved in defense contracts with the U.S. government.

 - The CFIUS review process could have one of three end results: (1) cleared transaction without mitigation measures; (2) cleared transaction with mitigation measures imposed; or (3) blocked transaction.

 - Examples of mitigation measures include the divestiture of certain assets; restructuring the transaction to avoid foreign control of U.S. assets; or canceling certain government contracts.

 - Consider hiring a team of attorneys who can advise your company on how to proceed with a CFIUS review.